 Regional report cards

-Regional report card partnerships are one of a number of foundation programs and activities under the Reef 2050 Long-Term Sustainability Plan and are funded by both the Australian and Queensland governments.
+Regional report card partnerships are one of a number of activities under the Reef 2050 Long-Term Sustainability Plan and are funded by both the Australian and Queensland governments.
 They bring together government and local communities including Traditional Owners, industry, farmers and fishers, scientists, tourism operators and conservation groups who have a shared vision for healthy waterways in their region.
 Each partnership produces an annual report card that outlines the condition of waterways in their region.
 The data collected also guides management decisions around actions to improve water quality in local waterways that flow to the Reef.

 There are five Regional Report Card Partnerships.

 The Wet Tropics Healthy Waterways Partnership, formed in 2015, involves industry, community organisations, research institutions and all levels of government.
 The Partnership’s objectives are to coordinate the sharing of data, prioritise management actions and communicate (knowledge and results) to the broader community.
 The report card covers the area from Bloomfield in the north to the Herbert River in the south and incorporates the Atherton Tablelands.
 It encompasses nine river catchments from the Daintree to the Herbert, eight estuaries and the adjacent marine environment extending to the eastern boundary of the Great Barrier Reef Marine Park.